limhizy15/limhizy15/README.md

 I ❤️ love front-end Development!

-:computer:  I am currently working with React Native and TypeScript.
+:computer:  I am currently working with React and TypeScript.

 💌   You can contact me with limhizy15@ajou.ac.kr